Air Ionizers: What to Know Before You Buy

 A decent home air ionizer can cost between $40 to $200.
 Those with HEPA filters, fans and other upgraded features will be on the pricier end.

 Before buying an air ionizer, Tranter recommends following guidelines set by the Association of Home Appliance Manufacturers (AHAM).
 Their portable air cleaner certification program lists all certified cleaners with their CADR (clean air delivery rate) values on its website.
+If you’re interested, you can even try making a DIY portable air cleaner of your own.

 If you buy an air ionizer, make sure it’s appropriate for the size of the space.
 And, of course, follow the manufacturer’s instructions.